Adding a heatmap layer

 - Choose which Form you want to create a heatmap layer from – you will be presented with a list of potential forms which contain geospatial data suitable for creating a heatmap.

-Select Create Layer to add the layer to your project map.
+- Select ‘Add map layer‘ to add the layer to your project map.

 Viewing your heatmap in the Coreo app